lucmichalski/manticore-wordpress/README.md

-# WordPress: with Nginx web server in Docker
+# WordPress: with Manticore/Nginx web server dockerized

-This project is a docker compose installation of a single site WordPress instance using Nginx as the web server and MariaDB as the database.
+This project is a docker compose installation of a single site WordPress instance using Nginx as the web server, MySQL as the database and Manticore as the full-text engine.

 - Let's Encrypt SSL enabled option using [https://hub.docker.com/r/certbot/certbot/](https://hub.docker.com/r/certbot/certbot/)
 - Work inspired by: [Dockerizing WordPress with Nginx and PHP-FPM on Ubuntu 16.04](https://www.howtoforge.com/tutorial/dockerizing-wordpress-with-nginx-and-php-fpm/)